opentrack/opentrack/README.md

 # Licensing information

-The code originally licensed under GPLv3, new code is required to be compatible with it unless resides in separate address space.
+The code originally licensed under GPLv3, new code is required to be legally compatible with it unless resides in separate address space.

 It's recommended to submit new code under ISC license, it's a shorter boilerplate header than MIT/X11 or new BSD.